-'''

-bdr.alter_node_group_config(node_group_name text,

-insert_to_update boolean DEFAULT

-NULL,

-update_to_insert boolean DEFAULT

-NULL,

-ignore_redundant_updates boolean DEFAULT

-NULL,
+''' NULL,

 check_full_tuple boolean DEFAULT

-NULL,

 apply_delay interval DEFAULT

-NULL,

 check_constraints boolean DEFAULT NULL,

 num_writers int DEFAULT

-NULL,

 enable_wal_decoder boolean DEFAULT NULL,

-{\tt streaming\mode\ text\ DEFAULT}

-NULL,
+streaming_mode text DEFAULT

-default_commit_scope text DEFAULT NULL)
+default_commit_scope text DEFAULT NULL) '''

-'''

 Name Description nod e_gr oup nam e Name of an existing PGD group.
 The local node must be part of the group. ins ert to_u pdat e Reserved for backward compatibility. upd ate to_i nser t Reserved for backward compatibility.
 This option is deprecated and will be disabled or removed in future versions of PGD.
 Use bdr.alter_node_set_conflict_resolver instead. ign ore redu ndan t_up date s Reserved for backward compatibility. che ck_f ull tupl e Reserved for backward compatibility. app ly_d ela y How long nodes wait to apply incoming changes.
 This parameter is useful mainly to set up a special subgroup with delayed subscriber-only nodes.
 Don't set this on groups that contain data nodes or on the top-level group.
 Default is Os. che ck_c onst rain ts Whether the apply process checks the constraints when writing replicated data.
 We recommend keeping this set to the default value or you risk data loss.
 Valid values are on or off.
-Default is on .
+Default is on.
+Applies to top-level group only. num wri ter s Number of parallel writers for the subscription backing this node group.
+Valid values are -1 or a positive integer1 means the value specified by the GUC bdr.writers_per_subscription is used1 is the default.
+Applies to top-level group only. ena ble wal deco der Enables/disables the decoding worker process.
+You can't enable the decoding worker process if streaming_mode is already enabled.
+Valid values are on or off.
+Default is off.
 Applies to top-level group only.